Slider Image 1 Content

 No, I’m not kidding.
 The chances of finding a niche that has not yet been represented and has no competition is virtually nil.
 Often new internet marketers will run from a niche simply because it looks too competitive.
 You’re shooting yourself in the foot by running away like this.
 And your leaving money on the table for someone else to take.

 Competition is a good thing.
+Most people are scared of competition.
 Competition tells us a number of things about the niche, and the market.
 It tells us first of all that there is a market.
 Competition tells us that people in that market are buying products.
-It also tells us that there are enough people buying that marketers are making enought money from that market to pay for promotion.
+It also tells us that there are enough people buying that marketers are making enough money from that market to pay for promotion.

 The Bottom Line